Which Great Barrier Reef Is Best?

 Many people ask us to define the difference between the ‘inner’ and ‘outer’ Reefs.

-We’re also asked which reef is best?
+Here we discuss which reef is best?
+And why.

 The Outer Great Barrier Reef

-When you are visiting, you will really want to make sure you see the best of the GBR.
+When you are visiting, you will want to make sure you see the best of the GBR.

 There is a remarkable diversity of marine creatures that live on the outer Great Barrier Reef systems.

-With over 1400 types of fish, 130 varieties of sharks and rays and over 600 types of hard and soft corals.
+This region is home to 1400 types of fish, 130 varieties of sharks and rays and over 600 types of hard and soft corals.

 Outer Great Barrier Reefs offer fantastic, protected, shallow lagoons appropriate for all levels of diving and snorkelling activities.